Last editedNov 20224 min read

 What are Faster Payments?

-Everyday transactions are the most common type of payment processed via the Faster Payments Service.
-Each bank imposes its own limits on these payments, with some banks allowing Faster Payments of sums as high as £250,000.
+Everyday transactions are the most common payments processed via the Faster Payments Service.
+As of February 2022, PayUK, owners of the FPS system, will allow transactions of up to £1m to be sent via FPS, with each participating bank imposing its own limits.
 Another service, known as CHAPS, is available for larger sums.
-We’ll discuss the key differences later in the article.
+We'll discuss the key differences later in the article.

-By 2018, there were 21 banks and building societies participating in Faster Payments.
-The Faster Payments Service is currently free of charge for personal customers, although transfer time is not guaranteed (according to Barclays, payments can sometimes take up to 2 hours, although in practice they’re usually instant).
+As of August 2022 there are over 40 institutions participating in the Faster Payments Service.
+The service is currently largely free of charge for personal customers, but business customers will pay a fee depending on their usage and their bank's fee structure.
+However, transfer time is not guaranteed - for example, according to Barclays, payments can sometimes take up to 2 hours, although they're usually instant in practice.

-What type of payments can be made using Faster Payments?
+What type of payments can be made using the Faster Payments Service?

 The Faster Payments Service can handle four different types of payment.
-Here we will explain how each of these work:
+Here we will explain how each of these works:

-Single immediate payments: The most common type, customers initiate these payments as one-off payments, either via mobile banking, online banking, phone banking, or in branch.
-Payments can be sent 24 hours a day seven days a week, and the limit is usually up to £250,000 per transaction, subject to individual bank limits.
+Single immediate payments: The most common type, customers initiate these payments as one-off payments, either via mobile banking, online banking, phone banking, or in the branch.
+Payments can be sent 24 hours a day, seven days a week, and the limit allowed by the system is up to £1m per transaction.
+However, this is subject to individual bank limits.

 Direct corporate access payments: A service for business customers in which payment messages can be sent directly to the Faster Payments Service in the form of bulk files.
 Processing time and transaction limits are the same, and various software solutions are available to provide the service to businesses.